Master's In Clinical Mental Health Counseling

 - Competitive, Limited-Enrollment Program with small class sizes.

 Hodges Is The Right Choice.

-- Accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
+- The Master of Science in Clinical Mental Health Counseling program at Hodges University is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).

-- Our Master’s Degree Program Can Prepare You for the Licensing Board Exam.
+- Our Master’s Degree Program may help prepare you for the Licensing Board Exam.

 Benefits of Mental Health Counseling